 In other words, bandwidth is specified at the frequency at which a sinusoidal input signal is attenuated to 70.7% of the signal’s true amplitude.

 An oscilloscope is made of complex circuitry.
-The important part of the circuitry is the front end amplifiers, which work at the certain band of frequencies and define the bandwidth of an oscilloscope.
+The important part of the circuitry is the front end amplifiers, which work at a certain band of frequencies and define the bandwidth of an oscilloscope.

 If someone needs a high bandwidth he needs a sophisticated front-end circuitry, which makes the whole oscilloscope very expensive.